Marry your resolutions: Working together to set goals for the new yearWritten by Todd Foley

 "You will know you have gained victory in an area if it no longer taunts you or comes up when other conflict arises," the Loosenorts say.
 "You will realize it [was] a positive experience and [see] that the results were implemented into your daily routines and traditions."

 Accomplish unfulfilled goals

 Write down any unfulfilled goals so that you can look back and identify why they weren’t accomplished, Gregory advises.
-For example, if you wanted to have a certain amount of money for a down payment but didn’t meet that goal in 2012, what factors contributed to not reaching that goal?
+For example, if you wanted to have a certain amount of money for a down payment but didn’t meet that goal in the last year, what factors contributed to not reaching that goal?

 Ask yourselves a bigger question: Are these goals actually shared?
 Are you both excited about it, or has one of you not fully bought in to it?
 "Check in to see if you really understand the goals you’re working at," Gregory advises, "or determine if you need to go back to the foundation.
 When evaluating new goals, clarify whether it is a new goal or a continuing goal based on successfully completed goals."

 When you’re working to accomplish these goals, don’t just find any solution to the problem: find the best solution, Gregory says.
 "For example, if your goal was to feel better about your body, do you go to the gym to lose weight, or just buy clothes that are the next size up?"